 Lionel introduced the 402 electric locomotive in 1923.
 In 1926 the 2-position e unit was added and it became the 402E.
 It was only available with an automatic reverse in 1928 and 29.

-It was only cataloged in mohave, but was made in other colors.
-Peacock, mustard brown, dark gray, maroon and red are colors I’ve heard of.
+This loco was was only cataloged in mohave, but was made in other colors.
+I’ve heard of peacock, mustard brown, dark gray, maroon and red are colors.

 Shown here in peacock, this locomotive dates from 1923-25 based on the lights and the red border on the number plates.

 This blue 402 is filthy.
 The color looks off because it has a coat of oil residue.
 This is commonly seen on trains stored unpacked in basements with coal or oil burners.

 Here’s a picture of the 402 with a peacock 152 inside it for a color comparison.
 The peacock 152 is also an odd colored locomotive.

 I’ll put pictures of my mohave 402 loco up here in the future.